For production workloads, Linkerd's control plane can run in high availability (HA) mode. This mode:

 - Requires that the proxy auto-injector be functional for any pods to be scheduled.

-- (In future releases) Sets anti-affinity policies on critical control plane components to ensure that they are scheduled on separate nodes, and, if possible, in separate zones.
+- Sets anti-affinity policies on critical control plane components to ensure, if possible, that they are scheduled on separate nodes and in separate zones by default.

 You can enable HA mode at control plane installation time with the

 linkerd install --ha | kubectl apply -f -

 You can override certain aspects of the HA behavior at installation time by